World War III (DC Comics): Plot

 Martian Manhunter continues following Adam's trail, distracting his thoughts from the Justice Society, once again united to give aid to the suffering populace.
 He finds him battling the Teen Titans, asking vengeance for their supposed betrayal of Osiris.
 Over the course of two confrontations, he kills Young Frankenstein and Terra.
-This causes Martian Manhunter to come back to Earth, and alert Checkmate.
+This causes Martian Manhunter to come back to Earth and alert Checkmate.
 Kate Spencer's cover as Manhunter is almost blown; still her pursuing of the greater good convinced Martian Manhunter to enact another step in his maturation: he goes to his former police district as John Jones, revealing himself to his former friends, and burning his former detective agency to the ground to prevent himself from ever assuming a disguise again.
 Not even Captain Marvel can beat Adam and asks the Egyptian gods to remove Adam's powers, but they tell him he has their blessing.

-Finally Adam is delayed in China by the Great Ten.
-At first, the assembled heroes can do nothing, as China has promised to fire its nuclear missiles if they cross the Great Wall of China.
-Finally, the Justice Society and the other superheroes are allowed to join in battle.
-Martian Manhunter appears and subdues Adam with his telepathy, enabling Captain Marvel to defeat him.
+Finally Black Adam is delayed in China by the Great Ten.
+At first, the assembled heroes can do nothing, as China has promised to fire nuclear missiles if they cross the Great Wall of China.
+Martian Manhunter attacks Adam, filling his mind with images from the destruction of Mars and from every death he has caused.
+Adam is halted for a few minutes, just the time needed for Captain Marvel to stop him.
+Black Adam loses his powers, with the magic word that could restore his powers being changed to an unknown phrase that he does not know.

 From their satellite base, the Monitors declare the end of "World War III", intended as the war of one man against the whole world, but express fear for an even darker event looming over Earth.